join

 A subtable is a temporary table that only exists for this custom script.
 You can apply additional instructions within the same custom script to the subtable.
 However, the subtable cannot be used in any other custom scripts.

-If a subtable does not exist for the current custom script, the enrichment is applied to the data extract, and the enriched data is output into the subtable.
-If the subtable already exists for the custom script, the subtable is used as the input for the enrichment and optionally as the output.
+If a subtable does not exist for the current custom script, the transformation is applied to the data extract, and the enriched data is output into the subtable.
+If the subtable already exists for the custom script, the subtable is used as the input for the transformation and optionally as the output.

 Example configuration